Whether you are renovating your house or building your new dream home, you might be considering a ducted system ac system versus a ductless system.

 Though window and portable AC systems are considered ductless ACs, we are going to focus on ductless mini-split air conditioners.

-Wall-mounted mini-split air conditioners can go on any wall that has enough space outside for the outdoor compressor unit and can either be installed for single-zone or multi-zone use.
+Wall-mounted mini-split air conditioners can be installed on any wall that has enough space outside for the outdoor compressor unit and can either be installed for single-zone or multi-zone use.

 We recommend installing ductless mini-splits as high